comunica/Article-ISWC2018-Resource/content/implementation.md

 In the future, we will also look into adding support for other interfaces such as [brTPF](cite:cites brtpf) for more efficient join operations and [VTPF](cite:cites vtpf) for queries over versioned datasets.

+{:.todo}
+A remark about extensibility:
+implementing something for Comunica (algorithm, query operators, new interface support) just means implementing an external module, no need to create a fork or an own engine.